 Tucked discreetly beneath The Georgian Hotel, The Georgian Room trades not just on nostalgia, but on atmosphere.
-The restaurant is part of the hotel’s meticulous revival led by BLVD Hospitality, whose restoration leans into the building’s 1930s heritage with a richly cinematic touch — jewel-toned walls, leather banquettes, Henley Task Lamps, and the glow of a piano anchoring the room in a kind of timeless nocturne.
+The restaurant is part of the hotel’s meticulous revival led by JB Hotel Group, whose restoration leans into the building’s 1930s heritage with a richly cinematic touch — jewel-toned walls, leather banquettes, Henley Task Lamps, and the glow of a piano anchoring the room in a kind of timeless nocturne.
 The no-photo policy is a welcome touch, preserving the room’s sense of intimacy and old-world allure.

 Martinis, of course, are central to the experience here.
 The Lychee Martini arrives exactly as one hopes, lush, gently pulpy, and perfectly balanced, its sweetness restrained and lifted by the freshness of the fruit.
-The Vesper, however, missed the icy precision that defines a great martini.
-When sent back, it returned shaken rather than properly stirred, flecked with shards of ice that had to be removed, a small but meaningful misstep in a room that trades so heavily on detail.
-There was a time when a martini left briefly unattended would be quietly refreshed and returned at just the right temperature, without a word.
-That kind of care lingers in memory and sets expectations.
+The Vesper, however, lacked the icy precision that defines this great martini and had to be reshaken, but returned flecked with ice; a double strain would have been preferable.
+One of the quiet pleasures of ordering a martini here is the care with which it’s handled—left briefly unattended, it returns discreetly refreshed and at just the right temperature, without a word.

 The kitchen delivers where it counts.
 The Chicken Milanese is a standout, its exterior kissed with a deeper char than most kitchens dare, lending a subtle smokiness that elevates the dish without tipping into bitterness.
 Inside, the chicken remains tender and juicy, complemented by a bright tomato-basil relish, peppery arugula, and a lemon aioli that ties everything together with a gentle citrus lift.